Spring-io-2024-modulith-workshop/conference-kata-implementation-modulith/workshop-steps/step-06-spring-modulith-fixing-dependencies.md

    And that for the moment submodules / subpackages are not exposed.

-## Run the test again to continue solving structural exceptions.
+## Run the test again to continue solving structural exceptions

 And now let's get focus with UserService